 When your employee has a problem, lend a helping hand, guide them through it and not just judge them based on their ability to overcome the problem.
-If you do this, you show your employees that you, as an employer are able handle problems that come your way and this will help to instill trust in your employees.
+If you do this, you show your employees that you, as an employer are able to handle problems that come your way and this will help to instill trust in your employees.

-This doesn’t take up much from you and it will help in increasing your employees motivation to handle their own problems better and if you come across with problems yourself, your team will always be ready to give you a hand.
-Plan out a proper SOP for the problems your company frequently face, and provide training to your employees to help them improve themselves personally as well as their progress at work.
+This doesn’t take up much from you and it will help in increasing your employees’ motivation to handle their own problems better and if you come across with problems yourself, your team will always be ready to give you a hand.
+Plan out a proper SOP for the problems your company frequently face and provide training to your employees to help them improve themselves personally as well as their progress at work.

 I’ve been there

 Just to give an example, I had a fallout with my business partner that has been with me for over 3 years.
-It was a painful process, but I had no one to blame other than myself for committing too much emotions into my partnership.
+It was a painful process, but I had no one to blame other than myself for committing too many emotions into my partnership.

 You do not want to be a boss of a company with high turnover rate, or one that is constantly running into problems.
 Focus on improvement, and how to do things better in the future.